Geonovum/technisch-register/README.md

     git clone https://www.github.com/geonovum/technisch-register
     cd technisch-register
-    pip install ./ -e
+    pip install -e ./

 The `-e` flag makes sure that "[any changes you make to the code will immediately apply accross the system](http://stackoverflow.com/a/24000174)". `pip` will automatically install the project's dependencies (see `setup.py`).
-Installing the module is mandatory if you want to run the tests (see below).

 Rename `settings-example.py` to `settings.py` and provide the needed paths.